-- B12 All mineral concentrate must be stored, stockpiled and loaded in fully enclosed buildings. - B13 Buildings or structures used for the storage, stockpiling and loading of mineral concentrate must incorporate the following dust control measures as a minimum: - a) all necessary openings and vents in the buildings or structures (other than doorways and access ways) must be covered with filter media or other equivalent dust control measures; - cladding of the buildings or structures must be securely affixed and free of any unnecessary holes; - c) all doorways and access ways in the buildings or structures must be fitted with doors; - d) all doors in the buildings or structures must remain closed except when being used for access or egress; - e) all doors, doorways and access ways in the buildings or structures must be maintained in such a condition that doors, when closed, provide a seal against the release of mineral concentrate to the receiving environment; - f) transfer of mineral concentrate to vehicles and containers must be carried out in a manner that minimises the likelihood of any release of mineral concentrate to the atmosphere and waters; and - g) transfer of mineral concentrate along conveyor belts must be designed and operated in a manner that minimises, using best practice technology and design, the release of mineral concentrate to the atmosphere and waters. - By 1 August 2014 the interior of all mineral concentrate storage, stockpiling and loading buildings must be maintained under negative air pressure sufficient to minimise, using best practice technology and design, the release of concentrate from the buildings or structures. - B15 The buildings and structures in place at the licensed place for the storage, stockpiling and loading of mineral concentrate must be constructed and maintained to withstand a Category 2 cyclone. - B16 The construction and state of the buildings and structures in place at the licensed place for the storage, stockpiling and loading of mineral concentrate must be checked for compliance with condition B14 by an appropriately qualified person at least once every three (3) years. - B17 A truck and front end loader wash bay must be installed and maintained as part of the mineral concentrate storage facility, for cleaning machinery before exit from the area and to prevent the movement of mineral concentrate outside the building.
+- B11 All mineral concentrate must be stored, stockpiled and loaded in fully enclosed buildings. - B12 Buildings or structures used for the storage, stockpiling and loading of mineral concentrate must incorporate the following dust control measures as a minimum: - (a) all necessary openings and vents in the buildings or structures (other than doorways and access ways) must be covered with filter media or other equivalent dust control measures; - (b) cladding of the buildings or structures must be securely affixed and free of any unnecessary holes; - (c) all doorways and access ways in the buildings or structures must be fitted with doors; - (d) all doors in the buildings or structures must remain closed except when being used for access or egress; - (e) all doors, doorways and access ways in the buildings or structures must be maintained in such a condition that doors, when closed, provide a seal against the release of mineral concentrate to the receiving environment; - (f) transfer of mineral concentrate to vehicles and containers must be carried out in a manner that minimises the likelihood of any release of mineral concentrate to the atmosphere and waters; and - (g) transfer of mineral concentrate along conveyor belts must be designed and operated in a manner that minimises, using best practice technology and design, the release of mineral concentrate to the atmosphere and waters. - B13 The interior of all mineral concentrate storage, stockpiling and loading buildings must be maintained under negative air pressure sufficient to minimise, using best practice technology and design, the release of concentrate from the buildings or structures. - B14 The buildings and structures in place at the licensed place for the storage, stockpiling and loading of mineral concentrate must be constructed and maintained to withstand a Category 2 cyclone. - A wash bay for mobile equipment must be installed as part of the mineral concentrate storage facility, for cleaning machinery before exit from the area and to prevent the movement of mineral concentrate outside the building.